 Cats are fastidiously clean animals.
-They self-groom, don't like to be wet or dirty, and usually bury or cover their waste matter.
-But sometimes cats don't have the cleanest litter box habits and they end up tracking their litter and poop outside of their box.
-Thankfully there are a few things you can do to keep these messes to a minimum.
+They constantly groom themselves, don't like to be wet or dirty, and bury their waste matter when they use the litter box.
+But sometimes cats end up tracking their litter and poop outside of their box.
+Thankfully there are a few things you can do to keep the mess to a minimum.

 Simple rugs can help keep litter and poop from being tracked throughout your house and there are even specially designed mats that help catch the litter particles.
 Place one of these mats at the edge of your cat's litter box so that they will walk on it when they exit their litter box.

 Some types of litter are designed to help keep litter tracking to a minimum.
 If your cat is not particular to the litter you are currently using, consider trying one of these products.
 Different pet brands offer litter that isn't made from clay and might be the solution to your litter problems.